IMEF-FEMI/pariswap/README.md

 ---

 ### 1. Introduction
-Pariswap is a development tool that extends the functionality of the Hxro Parimutuel Protocol.
-It enables developers to build applications that allow users to participate in peer-to-peer, floating strike options with a pool-based, parimutuel payoff.
-This means that users can deposit funds into pools representing different outcomes and receive a pro-rata distribution of the total funds in the winning pool.
+Pariswap is a development tool that enhances the capabilities of the Hxro Parimutuel Protocol.
+With Pariswap, developers can create applications that enable users to engage in peer-to-peer, floating strike options.
+These options have a pool-based, parimutuel payoff, allowing users to deposit funds into pools representing various outcomes.
+When a winning outcome is determined, users receive a pro-rata distribution of the total funds in the winning pool.

-Pariswap is built on the Solana blockchain and can be accessed using the `@hxronetwork/parimutuelsdk` library.
-It provides a set of functions and a React hook component to simplify the integration process.
+Built on the Solana blockchain, Pariswap offers seamless integration through the @hxronetwork/parimutuelsdk library.
+This library provides a range of functions and a React hook component, simplifying the integration process for developers.

 ### 2. Getting Started